The Northeastern Society for Group Psychotherapy announces

 1. Participants will be able to describe significant boundary differences that psychodynamic group therapists ought to observe when providing psychodynamic group therapy online

 2. Participants will be able to describe from experience the advantages and disadvantages for psychodynamic group work online as compared to in-person.

 3. Participants will be able to recognizance the strengths and limitations of diverse leadership styles for conducting on-line psychodynamic process groups.

-4. Participants will be able to describe and discuss how group-process is affected by external reality events such as the Covid-19 pandemic by using varied psychodynamic concepts (including parallel process, counter-transference, resistance, group roles and stages of the grief and loss process).
+4. Participants will be able to describe and discuss how group-process is affected by external reality events such as the Covid-19 pandemic and the current national events by using varied psychodynamic concepts (including parallel process, counter-transference, resistance, group roles and stages of the grief and loss process).